BelledonneCommunications/linphone-android/README.md

 Compared to previous versions, this project no longer uses submodules developper has to build in order to get a working app.
 However, if you wish to use a locally compiled SDK see below how to proceed.

+We offer different flavors for the SDK in our maven repository: org.linphone.no-video (a build without video) and org.linphone.legacy (old java wrapper if you didn't migrate your app code to the new one yet).

 The repository structure has also been cleaned and updated, and changing the package name can now be done in a single step.
 This allows developpers to keep a stable version as well as a developpment one on the same device easily.